Health journalist Carole Beck explains the high-intensity home circuits on Jessica Ennis-Hill's exercise app can impact your metabolism

 What about fat burn?

-HIIT workouts, such as the Jennis Fitness Circuits, are effective at reducing body fat – and not just stomach fat, but also the internal fat that can accumulate inside your body and surrounds your organs.
+HIIT workouts, such as Jessica Ennis-Hill's fitness coaching circuits, are effective at reducing body fat – and not just stomach fat, but also the internal fat that can accumulate inside your body and surrounds your organs.

 A 2018 US study found that 12 weeks of HIIT workouts led to a decrease in total body fat and an increase in lean body mass for women.
 One theory is that this type of fat burn is a result of a raised metabolic rate after an intense workout.